BSc(Hons) MB BChir PGCMedEd AFHEA MRCP

 Our group uses magnetic resonance spectroscopy (MRS) sequences to see the amount of energy inside living peoples' hearts and the sorts of fuel the heart is using.
 My research looks into how using different approaches to alter the fuel the heart uses can improve the amount of energy available to it, paving the way for new treatments.

-My background is in clinical cardiology, having undertaken training in the East of England in general cardiology, internal medicine and cardiac imaging and most recently worked in the heart transplantation service at Papworth Hospital in Cambridge.
-I have also been trained in intensive care medicine and hold an honorary contract at Addenbrookes Hospital in Cambridge where I work in the general adult intensive care unit.
+My background is in clinical cardiology, having undertaken training in general cardiology, internal medicine and cardiac imaging and most recently worked in the heart transplantation service at Papworth Hospital.
+I have also been trained in intensive care medicine and I work in a general adult intensive care unit.

 In addition to this.
 I have a strong background in medical education, research and quality improvement.
-Prior to moving to Oxford, I supervised clinical medicine and pathology in Cambridge, I hold a Postgraduate Certificate in Medical Education, an associate fellowship of the Higher Education Academy and I have written a textbook of anatomy.
+I have supervised clinical medicine and pathology, I hold a Postgraduate Certificate in Medical Education, an associate fellowship of the Higher Education Academy and I have written a textbook of anatomy.
 I have previously undertaken research into remote ischaemic preconditioning and cardiac resynchronisation therapy and have published in these fields as part of an academic foundation programme.
 Finally, I am active in medical quality improvement and as well as undertaking my own projects I work part time on a consultancy basis for a medical management consultancy.